The following article uses options that are available starting with the Professional edition and project type.

 When a new website is created in the Advanced Installer project, an IIS launch condition is automatically enabled in the Software tab from the Launch Condition page.
 Since we made sure that IIS is enabled on the target machine, via Windows Features, it is safe to remove the software launch condition.

-at the end of the installation process, you can use the predefined
+the end of the installation process, you can use the predefined Open URL

-URL custom action as a custom action with
+custom action as a custom action with sequence:

 You can find a small sample Advanced Installer project implementing the above functionality here.